Tips for Choosing the Best Conveyancer or Solicitor

 What about estate agent recommendations?

-The estate agent will work on a no sale, no fee basis, so they are as keen to sell your home as you are; it follows that they are unlikely to recommend an unreliable conveyancer.
+Your estate agent will probably recommend a solicitor.
+As agents work on a no sale, no fee basis, they will be keen to sell your home as you are.
+It is not in the agent's interests to refer you to a slow and unresponsive solicitor.

-- If the agent is receiving a referral fee, then their recommended firm will likely be more expensive, as your bill will be marked-up to include the referral fee.
+If the agent is receiving a large referral fee, the legal fees are likely to be more expensive to cover this fee.

 Should I choose a local firm?

-You will never need to meet your solicitor as conveyancing is handled over phone, post and email.
+Whatever firm you choose, you will not need to visit your solicitor's offices.
+The conveyancing process is normally handled by phone, post and email.